VerechoTJI/SimulationGame/prompt.md

 2. You **do not** have the full code for every module memorized.
 You must rely on the file hierarchy and explanations provided above as your primary "map" of the project.
 3.  **Before you suggest any modifications to an existing file, you MUST first ask me to provide its full and current code.** For example, say: "Understood.
 We need to modify `domain/human.py` and `domain/world.py`.
 Please provide me with the full contents of both files."
 4. When providing code, you will typically only post the modified part unless a full file replacement is necessary.
+5. Make sure you included the file path at the start of code, ex: `# tests/test_spatial_hash.py`